gitsudhir/rust/aiedit/README.md

 - Check the console for JavaScript errors
 - Use the Rust logs for backend debugging
 - Inspect network requests in the developer tools

+See the specific AI Features Troubleshooting section for AI-related issues.

 ## Contributing